publiccodenet/about/organization/roadmap.md

 ## Phase 1: Developing founding membership

-Staff of the Foundation for Public Code:
+Staff of the Foundation for Public Code will:

 * Build a diverse founding member base
 * Develop business cases and case study material